ciscoheat/HaxeContracts/README.md

 The second point is more obvious.
 Don't use the nice fluent syntax of a BDD library to write unit tests.
 It's also more subtle; the good thing about BDD is that we're taking tests to a higher level.
 Specifications can be detailed and low-level though, so BDD may not be expressive/convenient enough to cover the whole complexity of the system.
 We don't want to turn BDD into "throw as much input as possible into this system."
 Unit testing in disguise, right?

 This is where [DCI](https://github.com/ciscoheat/haxedci-example) makes its entry, as a real solution to the above described problems that we see in many system architectures.
 We finally get to reason about system behavior in a specific Context.
 No polymorphism or layers of abstractions, just object collaboration as seen at runtime.
-(And those collaborating objects are protected by their Contract specifications!)
+(And those collaborating objects are now protected by their Contract specifications!)

 Hopefully I made a good enough case for you to consider Contracts and BDD a viable alternative to TDD and most unit testing, and DCI a whole new level of architecture.
 Writing and manipulating an ever-growing series of tests forced me to look for alternatives, maybe it'll be the same for you?
 Let me know!
-I'm always available at ciscoheat [AT] gmail [DOT] com.
+I'm always available at ciscoheat *AT* gmail *DOT* com.
+If you find an issue with the library itself, please post it here on github.

+> In software development, reliability should be built-in, not an afterthought.
+> -- Eiffel Software

 ## More Design by Contract information